gambitproject/gambit/doc/developer.build.rst

 This is for those who are interested in developing Gambit, or who want to play around with the latest features before they make it into a pre-compiled binary version.
+Developers and contributors should first refer to the :ref:`contributor page <contributing-code>` which explains how to clone the Gambit repository from GitHub.

 This section requires at least some familiarity with programming.
-Most users will want to stick with binary distributions; see :ref:`section-downloading` for how to get the current version for your operating system.
+Most users will want to stick with binary distributions; see the :ref:`install` page for how to get the current version for your operating system.

 General information